itchio/itch/docs/hacking/coding-style.md

 ## Building

-TypeScript sources, sass sources and static assets live in `appsrc`.
+TypeScript sources, sass sources and static assets live in `src`.

-In development, `webpack-dev-server` is used and serves what the **chrome** part of the app uses.

-You can use `npm run serve-chrome` to watch those files, rebuild them when needed, and serve them from memory to `http://localhost:8009`.

-The **metal** part is built on-disk into the `app` folder.
-You can do a one-off build with `npm run build-metal`, or watch for changes and rebuild as needed with `npm run watch-metal`.
+In development, files are built as they're required, by [electron-compile](https://github.com/electron/electron-compile).

-In production, everything is built on-disk into `app`.
+In production, they're precompiled.

 ## TypeScript usage and features